kvktran2812/pyeconomy/README.md

 # pyeconomy

-A fun project for economic simulation, recreate of economy model and study.
+A fun project for economic simulation, recreation of economics models and studys.